MxNxPx/katacoda-scenarios/terraform-docker-2/step1.md

 `docker images`{{execute}}

-Should not show any nginx containers running but image is still present.
+Should not show any nginx containers running but the image is still present.

 ## Re-run Terraform apply (since container state change) and verify